 - Set butter out at room temperature.

-In a small bowl, whisk together 1 tbsp of lychee juice and corn starch until no visible lumps can be seen.
+- In a small bowl, whisk together 1 tablespoon of lychee juice and corn starch until no visible lumps can be seen.

 - Place pot back onto the stove on low-medium heat.
 It will thicken up considerably within 30 seconds to 1 minute.
 Take off heat.